redhat-et/edge-ocp-observability/observability-hub/README.md

 an OTLP receiver endpoint for edge devices.
 Metrics, logs and traces will be distributed from the OTC to various backends, all running within the observability namespace (Vektor, Tempo, Grafana, Prometheus).

-2. **Observability Operator**: Provides Prometheus APIs and monitoring stack using Prometheus, Alertmanager and Thanos Querier.
-Thanos Receive can also be deployed as a sidecar to Prometheus, to enable a remote-write endpoint for the OTC.

 3. **Cluster-Logging Operator**: Provides `Vektor` API.
 Vektor is the backend for logging.

 4. **Tempo Operator**: Provides `TempoStack` API.
 This is the backend for distributed tracing.
 An S3-compatible storage (Minio) will be paired with Tempo.